Join our mailing list to stay informed!

 In many relationships, one person will take over as the financial planner - the person who knows all the money coming in, all the bills and expenses that need to be paid and where all the savings are.
 Often, the other person in the relationship will take a back seat and trust the financial planner to take care of all the bills and decisions.

 In a breakup, the person who took a backseat to the finances in the relationship is often left clueless.
-They don't know what bills they have to pay, what expenses are due, what savings they have and their debt can often spiral out of control.
+They don't know what bills they must pay, what expenses are due, what savings they have, and their debt can often spiral out of control.
 To avoid the post-breakup financial fog, make sure you are both involved in the finances.
-You can do this by writing your household budget down, making all financial decisions together and both actively take an interest in the day-to-day running of the house.
+You can do this by writing down your household budget, outlining things such as:

 Have Savings